Venezuela opposition running out of options to force 2016 Maduro vote

 One of the opposition coalition's parties, Justice First, said five of its activists had been arrested overnight in Zulia and Anzoategui states, amid what activists say is a wave of repression by the Maduro government.

-Officials say the increased opposition militancy masks a U.S.-backed coup plan, and have been displaying stashes of weapons and explosives to try and prove that.
+Maduro says the increased opposition militancy masks a U.S.-backed coup plan, and authorities have been displaying stashes of weapons and explosives as evidence.

-"If we don't defend the revolution, we're finished," said Martha Rojas, 44, at a pro-Maduro rally in Caracas also attended by just a few hundred people.
+"If we don't defend the revolution, we're finished," said Martha Rojas, 44, at a pro-Maduro rally in Caracas.

-(Additional reporting by Eyanir Chinea; Editing by Bill Trott and Cynthia Osterman)
+Additional reporting by Eyanir Chinea and Diego Ore; Editing by Cynthia Osterman and Mary Milliken